kipos-lang/kipos/Roadmap.md

+# OK FAM

+I just want to say
+that I want a way
+to snapshot stuff.
+and maybe it's just git
+(?)

+but also.
+maybe I want to autosnapshot things? like on a timer and then we can ditch snapshots that we don't need

+ok and when we snapshot, we're going all in on hashing and structural sharing.

+hm like I could still use git though, right?

+AND you can select a toplevel and "scrub through" the history to compare things, and `revert to this one` if you want.

+AND you can have a global "history scrub".

+SO: how about them commits?

+Commit messages:
+- should include tests passing/failing, as long as (all evaluations have coalesced)
+- might include screenshots of pinned dealios? (maybe only do this for manual snapshots)

+hmmmmm I think I might not *actually* want git.
+At least, I probably want my own thing, which can be *lowered* to git, and *raised* from git as well. but I can definitely do better on diffing.

+yeahhh so the theoretical "file structure" would be
+- {root}/modules/{moduleid}/module.json
+- {root}/modules/{moduleid}/history.json
+- {root}/modules/{moduleid}/toplevels/{toplevelid}.json

+and that's it! right.

+once we have vendored things, that might play into it. but not yet.

 ## Editor experience thoughts:

 - [ ] IF we have an error in a thing, I don't actually want to propagate execution down the line.